1ylwang/HeZhang1994.github.io/README.md

 ~$ git push -u origin master
 ```

-5. After a few minutes, open __https://aaa.github.io/__ on browser and you will see "Hello World" on the website.
+5. After a few minutes, open https://aaa.github.io/ on browser and you will see "Hello World" on the website.

-6. Now you can develop the website by editing/creating `default.css`, `index.html`, and other HTML files.
+6. Now you can develop the website by editing/creating `default.css`, `index.html`, and other HTML/CSS files.

 ## Website Verification on Google Search Engine

-Verifying a website on search engines provides your ownership to this website.
-The following procedures show how to verify the website __https://aaa.github.io/__ on Google search engine.
+Verifying a website on search engines provides you the ownership to this website.
+The following procedures show how to verify the website https://aaa.github.io/ on Google search engine.

 <img src="https://github.com/HeZhang1994/HeZhang1994.github.io/blob/master/images/Website_GoogleVerification.gif" height="350">

 1. Open [Google Search Console](https://search.google.com/search-console/about) and log in with your Google account.

-2. Click the drop-down arrow on the top-left and then click "+ Add property" button.
+2. Click the drop-down arrow on the top-left corner and then click "+ Add property" button.

-3. Type `https://aaa.github.io/` in the input box of "URL prefix" tag and then click "CONTINUE" button.
+3. Type `https://aaa.github.io/` in the input box of "URL prefix" page and then click "CONTINUE" button.

-4. Download the verification file `google***.html` and upload it to `aaa.github.io` repository.
+4. Download the verification file `google***.html` and upload it to `aaa.github.io` repository on GitHub.

 5. Go back to the verification page.
 Wait a few minutes and click "VERIFY" button.